longo-andrea/100-days-of-code/log.md

 - Today I went on with Vue tutorial.
 I learnt about conditional statements, like if, else and else-if.
 They can be very useful, for example allow to hide (show) entire sections of document based on a expression's value.
 Actually v-if directive remove (add) completly the block from the DOM.
 If the purpose is to hide (show) a sections, there's v-show directive that toggles display property.

 **Thoughts:** Tomorrow I'll going on with Vue tutorial.

+### Day 47: November 18, 2019

+**Today's Progress**:
+- Today I went on with Vue tutorial.
+I did some exercises with if and else statements, then I learn about for statement, that is really helpful, for example to display a list that change dynamically.
+- I also found useful the template tag in HTML, that allows to load a block of markup without that being render.
+The template content can be rendered lately.

+**Thoughts:** Tomorrow I'll going on with Vue tutorial.